oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 #### 5. **Rigidity for Future Evolution**

 The current model locks us into a 1:1 relationship between programme subjects and knowledge disciplines.
-This prevents potential future scenarios like:
+This prevents potential future scenarios, such as:
 - Splitting "Science" (as taught) from separate "Biology", "Chemistry", "Physics" knowledge taxonomies
-- Merging "English" and "Drama" in the curriculum while maintaining separate knowledge structures
+- Splitting "English" (as taught) from separate "English" and "Drama" knowledge taxonomies
-- Cross-cutting knowledge organization that doesn't match teaching structures
+- Cross-cutting knowledge organisation that doesn't match teaching structures

 ---